 - Clopidogrel (Plavix), warfarin (Coumadin), dabigatran (Pradaxa), rivaroxaban (Xarelto), apixaban (Eliquis)

 Take only the medicines your doctor has told you to take before surgery, including prescription medicines.
+Some of these medicine have to be stopped a few days before surgery.
 If you're confused about which medicines to take the night before or the day of surgery, call your doctor.

 Bring a list of all your medicines to the hospital.
 Include the ones that you were told to stop taking before surgery.
 Make sure you write down the dose and how often you take them.
 If possible, bring your medicines in their containers.

 You may take a shower or bath both the night before and the morning of surgery.

 Your provider may have given you a medicated soap to use.
 Read the instructions for how to use this soap.
 If you were not given medicated soap, use antibacterial soap that you can buy at the store.

 Do not shave the area that will be operated on.
 The provider will do that at the hospital, if needed.